September 17th, 2026

 Happy Constitution Day and Citizenship Day!
 It’s a two-for-one celebration of the United States Constitution and the diverse tapestry of American citizens.
 Time to dust off your pocket-sized Constitution (everyone has one, right?) and maybe quiz your friends on the Bill of Rights.
 While you’re at it, give a shout-out to the immigrants who enrich the nation’s culture and communities.
 Whether you're hosting a patriotic party or just humming “The Star-Spangled Banner,” it’s all about celebrating democracy and diversity.

-Written by: Sofia Garcia Sofia Garcia - (updated: October 8th, 2024 at 5:09PM)
+Written by: Sofia Garcia Sofia Garcia - (updated: September 10th, 2025 at 6:03AM)

 Sofia Garcia takes a closer look at the significance of Constitution Day and Citizenship Day, a holiday that celebrates the foundation of American democracy and the importance of citizenship.ConstitutionDayandCitizenshipDay

-What is Constitution Day and Citizenship Day?
+Understanding Constitution Day and Citizenship Day

 A Celebration of American Democracy